RamGoenka/Mathematics-ProblemSet-Template/README.md

-# MATH-347-homework-templet
+# Mathematics-homework-templet

-A simple templet for UIUC MATH 347 homework sets, in LaTeX.
+A simple templet for composing solutions to homework problems in Mathematics, written in LaTeX.